zeebe-io/enhancements/ZEP008-hot-backup.md

     2. When a command send by another partition is received by the partition.
 These commands are the ones send between partitions by the StreamProcessor.
 They are the commands related to deployment distribution and message correlation.
 - `checkpointId` : This is the id of the backup triggered by the checkpoint command. `checkpointId` must be included in the checkpoint command.
 CheckpointId is ordered.
 A backup must have a checkpointId higher than all previous backups.
 - `checkpointPosition` : This is the position of the command in the `logStream` which triggered the backup.
 - `restore x`: A new command to identify the restored position.
-This is only used when zeebe is restored from a backup.
+This is only used when Zeebe is restored from a backup.

 #### Highlevel overview of backup process